composer/composer/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md

   submodules.
 This is problematic because they are not real submodules, and you will run into issues.

+Committing the dependencies might be an option if you:

+- have very high demands on reproducibility.
+Committing vendor makes you independent of upstream changes (e.g. renames, deletes, history overwrites) and makes you´re build process resilient against outages of upstream servers.
+- require a single diff with all changes, including upstream changes.
+  This could make failure analysis and traceability easier.
+- want to reduce your build times
+  (and other options like caching do not work well in your environment)

 If you really feel like you must do this, you have a few options:

 1. Limit yourself to installing tagged releases (no dev versions), so that you